WorkReinis/freecodecamp-projects/js-algorithms/algorithm-scripts/README.md

 ## ⚙️ Algorithm Scripts

-A collection of JavaScript algorithm and scripting challenges completed as part of the freeCodeCamp.
-Each file contains a single, self-contained solution to a coding challenge.
+JavaScript algorithm and scripting challenges completed as part of the freeCodeCamp.
+Each file contains a single, self-contained solution.
 This repo serves as a personal archive of my progress in mastering JavaScript fundamentals.

 ## 📝 Overview